Why Indians are mad for momos

 She delicately dips one momo in the red chilli chutney, closes her eyes, breathes deeply and takes a bite.
 The tender outer layer tears, giving way to the savoury filling: a delicious mixture of sharp onion and garlic and spicy umami flavour.
 After eating two, she pauses before telling me: “I am fighting the craving to eat and at the same time just be comforted with their presence.”

 I look around at the crowd of mostly students and young adults.
-At another table a small girl sitting with an older woman spots a man and boy heading towards their table and shouts: “Dadi momo mil gaye!” (“Grandma we got the momos!”).
-Soon the family are devouring two plates of the popular snack.
+At another table, a small girl sitting with an older woman spots a man and boy heading towards their table and shouts: “Dadi momo mil gaye!
+[Grandma we got the momos!]”
+Soon, the family are devouring two plates of the popular snack.

 Momos are a steamed or fried variety of dumplings: dough-wrapped pockets of spiced vegetables or meat, served with a variety of sauces, gravies and condiments.
 After making their way to India, the simple and satisfying snack has become a favourite throughout the country, whether as a comfort food or celebratory dish.